top of page

 8. When external circumstances affect my outcome, I blame myself.

-9. I get Job burnout and feel a need to move on.
-Quit rather than get fired.
+9. I get job burnout and feel a need to move on—quit rather than be fired.

-10. As I try to reach to overcome my inadequacy feelings, I burn out faster.
+10. As I try to overcome my inadequacy, I burn out faster.

-11. I stay in lesser positions or look for partners in business because I am not enough.
+11. I stay in lesser positions or seek partners in business because I feel inadequate.

-12. I focus on tasks rather than goal-setting.
+12. I focus on tasks rather than on goal‑setting.

-13. I have a fear of failure and yet I need to be the best so I OVER achieve and still feel unworthy.
+13. I fear failure yet need to be the best, so I overachieve and still feel unworthy.

-14. I sometimes try to overcome my issue by setting extremely challenging goals and experience massive disappointment when I am unable to achieve them.
+14. I set extremely challenging goals to overcome my issue and experience massive disappointment when I cannot achieve them.

 Where does it come from?
-It is usually the result of a set of perceived impacts during the 6 – Puberty phase.
-This was when we were developing the skills of competence, knowing, learning.
-If we were insecure during this phase, or had trauma during this phase of development, our sub-cognitive would have developed a weakness within our self-perception.
+It usually results from perceived impacts during the 6–puberty developmental phase.
+This is when we develop competence, learning, and mastery skills.
+If we were insecure or experienced trauma during this phase, our subconscious could develop a weakness in self‑perception.

 Imagine:

-Dad pushed the young 12-year-old to become great at football, but the truth was that he was average and never was able to accomplish the outcomes expected.
+• A father pushed a 12‑year‑old to become great at football, but the child was average and never met the expected outcomes.

-She was 10 and worked hard in school but had always been condemned by parents for not being as smart as her sister or brother.
-She must be not working hard enough.
+• A 10‑year‑old worked hard in school but was constantly condemned by parents for not being as smart as a sibling and told they weren’t trying hard enough.

-The 13-year-old boy was expected to become a powerful success like his father, but really harbored a desire to be a chef.
-Not acceptable in the family ideal.
+• A 13‑year‑old was expected to become a powerful success like their father but secretly wanted to be a chef—an unacceptable choice in the family ideal.

-Imposter Syndrome is typically created in families that value achievement above all else.
-Imagine what it would feel like to be a child that was expected to achieve great things to feel accepted and loved.
-They were not allowed to simply be themselves and seek happiness or be the best version of themselves.
-They were compared to elite expectations and never felt that they measured up.
+Imposter syndrome is often created in families that value achievement above all else.
+Imagine being a child expected to achieve great things to feel accepted and loved.
+You weren’t allowed simply to be yourself or seek happiness.
+You were compared to elite expectations and never felt you measured up.

 This is pervasive trauma.
 It needs to be dispelled.
-It has arrested the adult’s line of clarity and sense of individual value.
-Impact therapy partnered with powerful statements and questions could re-author the client’s value systems and save their children from the same fate.
+It arrests an adult’s clarity and sense of individual value.
+Impact therapy, paired with powerful statements and questions, can re‑author a client’s value system and protect their children from the same fate.

 Comments